usernew20/lampscan/LAMPscan Manual.md

 The log file captures all the console output and additional details such as:

-- Timestamps for each operation
+- Timestamps for each operation.
-- Status, warning, and error messages
+- Status, warning, and error messages.
-- Any issues encountered during the scan
+- Any issues encountered during the scan.

-### Results Files
+### HTML Report

-- The results files contain the scan summary for both IPv4 and IPv6.
-They include detailed information about open ports, services, and any detected vulnerabilities.
+The HTML report is a comprehensive document that includes:

+- **Summary of Findings**: A high-level overview of the scan results.
+- **Detailed Vulnerability Information**: Detailed descriptions of detected vulnerabilities with links to CVE entries and suggested mitigations.
+- **Scan Environment Details**: Information about the Nmap version, options used, scripts executed, and the scanning host.

 ---